preislet/TrmD_project/chembl_scripts/README.md

 # ChEMBL Molecule Downloader

-This project provides a Python script for downloading molecules from the ChEMBL database with features such as filtering by approval phase (`max_phase`), preprocessing using RDKit, and organizing outputs into separate folders for original and preprocessed files.
+This project provides a Python script for downloading molecules from the ChEMBL database with features such as filtering by approval phase (`min_phase`), preprocessing using RDKit, and organizing outputs into separate folders for original and preprocessed files.

 ---